 You may also find Mind in Brighton & Hove's page on Men's Mental Health useful.

-You can find a list of extra suicide prevention resources (including national resources) here.
+You can find a list of extra suicide prevention resources (including national and online resources) here.

 Download the poster's below and share with friends, family members or co-workers.